Roseanne Barr Admits She Had Plastic Surgery To Make Her Look More Like The Kardashians

 Roseanne Barr is sporting an hourglass figure these days thanks to some clever plastic surgery.
 The comedian admits that she had fat sucked out of her stomach and injected into her rear to give her that famous Kardashian shape, with a nipped-in waist and a full derriere.

-The 66-year-old spo0ked to the Daily Mail and revealed that she envied Kim, Khloe, and Kourtney’s curvy backsides.
+The 66-year-old spoke to the Daily Mail and revealed that she envied Kim, Khloe, and Kourtney’s curvy backsides.

 “I have a thing for butts because I never had a butt my whole life and I’ve always felt deprived,” she said.

 “When I see these Kardashians and these young women … think, ‘Maybe I could get a butt like that.'”

 She also said that she envies the family and reads the tabloids tot stay up-to-date on all the drama.